Latviets/Azure_Functions/README.md

 # Azure Functions
+This project involves working with Azure Functions and Azure Storage (using a local storage emulator).

+## Features
-Working with Azure Function, Azure Storage (Local storage emulator) Used Azure Function (Local), Azure Storage (Local storage emulator) to Create a GET API call to list all logs for specific time period (from/to) using a time trigger, Create a GET API call to fetch a payload from blob for specific log entry and store success/failure attempt log in the table and full payload in the blob.
+Create a GET API Call: Lists all logs for a specified time period (from/to) using a time trigger.

+Fetch Payload from Blob: Retrieves a payload for a specific log entry and stores the success/failure attempt log in the table and the full payload in the blob.

-# TimerTrigger - C<span>#</span>
+## TimerTrigger - C#

-The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
+The TimerTrigger makes it incredibly easy to have your functions executed on a schedule.
 This sample demonstrates a simple use case of calling your function every 5 minutes.

-## How it works
+## How It Works
+## Azure Function Timer Trigger → GET API Call (List Logs for a Time Period) → Azure Storage Blob (Fetch Payload for Specific Log) → Azure Storage Table (Store Success/Failure Attempt Log)

-For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
-A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
-The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
-This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".
+For a TimerTrigger to work, you provide a schedule in the form of a cron expression.
+A cron expression is a string with 6 separate fields representing a given schedule via patterns.
+The pattern used to represent every 5 minutes is 0 */5 * * * *.